ricomaths/ricomaths/README.md

 - 👋 Hi, I’m Javi Rico!
 - 👀 I’m interested in applied mathematics, specially in solving physical problems through differential equations!
 - Of course, the aforementioned solving process requires programming and that is why I am here.
 I will share (maybe useful) code that allows me to solve engineering problems!
-- Do not hesitate in contacting me, I am always very willing to discuss about maths or life in general :)
+- Do not hesitate in contacting me, I am always very willing to discuss about maths or life :)

 <!---
 ricomaths/ricomaths is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.